clarisseI/cryptoApp/README.md

-## Slider Design
+## Crypto App

-A simple Image Slider Carousel With React js | React Swiper JS
+### A cryptocurrency app using
+   - antd
+   - millify
+   - moment
+   - styled-components dependencies
+   -

+ API used are coinranking to display different cryptocurrencies and bing-news-search to display news

-## Getting Started with the project:
+## To run the project:

 ### npm i
 install node modules